 Some conservative writers are quite clear on the subject.
 As John Willson has pointed out, it makes a difference if you mean John Dickinson and not James Madison.
 As Brad Birzer will tell you, it makes a difference if you mean Charles Carroll and not Thomas Jefferson.
 As Bruce Frohnen has written, it makes a difference if you mean the Anti-Federalists and not the Federalists.
 Would that more of us could be so forceful and clear in cutting through the conservative paradox.

 In surveys that ask historians to rank the most important founding fathers, the top five who usually make the cut include (in no particular order) Hamilton, Madison, Washington, Jefferson, and Franklin.
-I don’t know about my many distinguished colleagues on The Imaginative Conservative blog, but I find it difficult to discern a consistent, self-conscious conservatism in any of these five titans of the revolutionary generation.
+I don’t know about my many distinguished colleagues on The Imaginative Conservative journal, but I find it difficult to discern a consistent, self-conscious conservatism in any of these five titans of the revolutionary generation.
 More accurately, I would say that they are innovative republicans.
 (And innovative here connotes radical.)

 Take Alexander Hamilton, who exercised a profound influence on George Washington’s thought.
 Even though Hamilton is often invoked by populist conservatives, he was neither conservative nor a conservative when it came to nation building.
 Indeed, he was a devotee of one of the most revolutionizing thinkers of his day, Adam Smith, whose Wealth of Nations helped launch the permanent revolution that a later economist would famously characterize as “creative destruction.”
 Moreover, Hamilton’s early opposition to slavery was a relative novelty in its day: he was on the side of the innovators, not the conservators, when it came to abolishing the peculiar institution.
 It was also Hamilton’s idea to hold an extra-constitutional convention that would brazenly disregard the Confederation Congress’s instructions to the delegates, throw out America’s first constitution (the Articles), and write an entirely new constitution that would locate the lion’s share of power in the national government.
 At the Constitutional Convention of 1787 and in the Federalist essays 30 and 31 that followed, Hamilton argued forcefully to empower the new national government to raise taxes without limit, if necessary, on citizens.
 (How many populist conservatives are aware of this fact?)